anilchintala/Shadow-RPC-Operator/README.md

 Finally, thanks to everyone that actively offers help and advice in the Solana Discord and the SSC DAO discord.

-Don't be afraid to ask questions!
+Don't be afraid to ask questions or submit feedback to this DAO repository!